animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

 <div class="paragraph">

-Then, using each Repository individually, you can store the entity in multiple {data-store-name} Regions, as the following example shows:
+Then, using each Repository individually, you can store the entity in multiple GemFire Regions, as the following example shows:

 </div>